 The method is extremely easy and, since the truffles are coated in coconut, you don't have to worry about dipping them in melted chocolate, which is more laborious.

 - Making the ganache: the recipe starts with a simple white chocolate ganache that involves adding very hot cream to the chocolate (image 1) and stirring it until it's smooth and shiny (image 3).

 - Chopped chocolate: make sure it's finely chopped, especially if it's not melting chocolate.
 The cream is a very small amount so the finer the chocolate the quicker it will melt and mix before the cream loses temperature.

 - Mixing: as you stir it will look like there's just not enough cream to melt the chocolate well, but it will.
 At first, it will look thick and the chocolate pieces will be large (image 2).
 But it will eventually be completely smooth.

 - What if it doesn't melt completely?
-You can use the microwave (make sure the bowl is fit for it) and use 5-10 second spurts and mixing after each one until it melts completely.
+You can use the microwave in 10-second spurts and mix well after each one until it melts completely.

 - Adding the nuts and liquor: ground walnuts and rum are added to the chocolate mixture (image 4).
 The mixture will be thick but not enough to form the truffles.
 So it needs to be chilled for several hours.

 There are several ways to finish the truffles, but this recipe is a super simple one so we use shredded coconut or sprinkles.
 It pairs very well with the rest of the flavors without overpowering them.